samd1993/GutMicrobiomeTreeOfLife/Dada2_server_tutorial.md

 where the account is our account quest has given us.
 Time is 2 hours and the memory is 4 gigs.
 If you want more than 4 hours then change --partition to `--parition=normal` instead of short.

-**Important**: If at any point in this process you srun or module loading takes you back to your home directory you will have to reenter:

-`cd /projects/p31966/<yourname>`

-So always check you are where you belong by typing `pwd`

 Once your srun has been accepted you can now import your study.